vulk/rails-4-landing/README.md

-## Get Started
+## Getting Started

 Follow these steps to create a new local rails app and then deploy it to Heroku.
+I'm considering making it a point and click solution so you can get up and running without any code.
+If you'd be interested in something like that please submit your email on the [demo](http://rails4landing.herokuapp.com) site and I'll get in touch.

-### 1. Clone App
+### 1. Clone The App
 ```
 git clone git@github.com:GAFuller/rails-4-landing.git YourAppName
 ```